 Wallace Fellowships are designed for scholars who explore the historiography and impact of the Italian Renaissance in the Modern Era (19th-21st centuries).
 They are made possibly by a generous grant from The Lila Wallace – Reader’s Digest Fund.

 Projects could address a range of topics from historiography to the reaction to, transformation of, and commentary on the Italian Renaissance and its ties to modernity.
 Also welcome are projects on museum and collecting history and on the survival of the Renaissance in modern art and architecture (including photography and landscape architecture), in literature and music, and in philosophy and political thought.

 I Tatti offers Fellows the precious time they need to pursue their studies with a minimum of obligations and interruptions together with a maximum of scholarly resources—a combination that distinguishes the Harvard Center from similar institutions.
-In order to foster a collaborative spirit, Fellows are expected to live in the Florence area and to spend at least three days a week at the center.
-Lunch and tea are served each weekday, and the I Tatti community takes shape over these convivial occasions.
+Fellows are expected to live in the Florence area and to spend at least three days a week at the center.
 Each year, a limited number of activities organized at I Tatti are reserved for the Fellows, and they are expected to join the wider community at conferences, lectures, and concerts.

 This is a residential fellowship of 4 or 6 months in length.
 Up to four fellowships will be awarded every year.